MarcelGarus/server/blog/draft-kakuro.md

 Tadaa!
 You just solved your first Kakuro.

-Well… to be totally honest, I'm not even sure this is a valid Kakuro.
+Well… to be honest, I'm not even sure this is a valid Kakuro.
 All Kakuros I saw have a clue for *every* row and column.
 For example, here's the first Kakuro from the book, which took us two days to solve: